Weymouth Wales FC

-Weymouth Wales is a Barbadian football club, based in Carrington Village in the parish of Saint Michael.
+Weymouth Wales Football Club, commonly referred to as Weymouth Wales, is a Barbadian professional football club, based in Carrington Village in the parish of Saint Michael.

 History

 Weymouth Wales FC was founded on December 16, 1958.
 Having won several league and cup titles in the 1960s and 1970s as New South Wales and Pan- Am Wales, it was then renamed to Weymouth Wales.
 They continued their dominance in the 1980s and 90s.